ghost-room/ghost-room/README.md

 **Serverless • Encrypted • Offline Mesh Messaging Suite**

-Ghost Room is a next-generation communication platform engineered for secure, fast, and censorship-resistant messaging.
-Designed with a hybrid privacy architecture — combining cloud-grade reliability with true offline device-to-device communication — Ghost Room enables users to stay connected anytime, anywhere, with or without Internet access.
+Ghost Room is a next-generation communication platform built for secure, fast, and censorship-resistant messaging.
+It uses a hybrid privacy architecture that blends cloud-level reliability with real offline device-to-device communication.
+The result is a platform that lets people stay connected anytime and anywhere, whether they have internet access or not.

 ## Private by Design • Engineered for Zero Exposure